avocardio/MLinPractice/Documentation.md

 ## Application

 We also extended the application stub that was given to us.
 You will see that we removed the dimensionality reduction step from the pipeline, as mentioned before.
 First of all, we kept the part where the user can enter his/her tweet of course.
-Afterwards, we sadly need to ask the user how many videos the tweet contains.
+Afterwards, we need to ask the user how many videos the tweet contains.
 This is due to the fact that in the original data set, there already was a column that contained an exact number of how many videos the tweets contained.
 For the photos however, it is important to remember that photos in twitter are embedded with a link.
-Hence, we took the general structure of the link, namely ```https://pbs.twimg.com/media```, and found out that images in Twitter are either in the format of ```.png``` oder ```.jpg```.
+Hence, we took the general structure of the link, namely ```https://pbs.twimg.com/media```, and found out that images in Twitter are either in the format of ```.png``` or ```.jpg```.
 We then search in the user input for all of those parts that contain the general link structure, as well as one of the image formats and append the links to a list.
 Since we also included the posting time of the tweet as a feature, we get the current time in the next step.
-We needed to extend the dataframe with the features that we use and the ones that are being deviated from the existing ones.
-Here, we either use the tweet itself, the video input the user has made before, the list of photos and the current time.
-For that feature, we just had to format it in the right way such that our pipeline can handle it in a way that produces meaningful outputs.
+We used the tweet itself, the video input the user has made before, the list of photos and the current time, and finally the remaining text-based features of our feature extraction.
+To use all those features together, we just had to format them in the right way such that our pipeline handles it to produces meaningful outputs.
-In the last step, we only added some more text to the output that the user will receive.

-Example inputs and their corresponding outputs:
+Working example of inputs and their corresponding outputs:

 Input: | Output:
 -------|--------